-Patchouli is native to the tropical regions of Asia, particularly Indonesia and the Philippines.
-It is now extensively cultivated in those areas as well as the Caribbean, India, China and Malaysia.
-During the 18th and 19th century silk from China and shawls from India were packed with dried patchouli leaves to keep the moths and insects out.
-In fact, for a time that was how many Europeans judged the authenticity of Indian shawls was by the scent of patchouli.
-Historians have thought that these associations with exotic eastern goods is why patchouli was considered by Europeans of that era to be a luxurious scent.
-It is said that the linen chests of Queen Victoria contained dried patchouli to protect them from infestations.
+The plant is native to the tropical regions of Asia, particularly Indonesia and the Philippines.
+It is now extensively cultivated in those areas as well as the Caribbean, India, China, and Malaysia.
+During the 18th and 19th centuries silk from China and shawls from India were packed with dried patchouli leaves to keep the moths and insects out.
+In fact, for a time that was how many Europeans judged the authenticity of Indian shawls by the scent of patchouli.
+Historians have thought that these associations with exotic eastern goods are why patchouli was considered by Europeans of that era to be a luxurious scent.
+It is said that the linen chests of Queen Victoria contained dried leaves of the plant to protect them from infestations.

 Patchouli is cultivated for its oils which are produced by steam distillation from either the fresh or dried leaves.
-There is actually a difference of opinion whether fresh or dried leaves produces the better oil.
+There is actually a difference of opinion on whether fresh or dried leaves produce the better oil.

-Patchouli oil is heavy and strong, qualities that make it wonderful for perfumes as well as for soap.
-Patchouli is essential component in any perfumer’s array of scents.
-It provides an excellent grounding note in many blends as well as acting as a fixative of the scent.
+This essential oil is heavy and strong, qualities that make it wonderful for perfumes as well as for soap.
+It is an essential component in any perfumer’s array of scents.
+It also provides an excellent grounding note in many blends as well as acting as a fixative of the scent.

-Regardless of how you feel about the scent of Patchouli it is considered to be useful in many respects.
+Regardless of how you feel about the scent of this essential oil, it is considered to be useful in many respects.

 - Useful as an insect repellent

-- May be used as a conditioner for dreadlocks
+- It may be used as a conditioner for dreadlocks

-- It is an important ingredient in incense and along with that is considered to beneficial for nervous exhaustion and stress related complaints
+- It is an important ingredient in incense and along with that is considered calming

-Robert Tisserand listed patchouli as one his 6 skin soothing oils n his presentation at the HSMG Soap Conference in Denver last month.
-As such it is considered beneficial for eczema, dermatitis, wrinkles and cracked and dry skin.
+Robert Tisserand listed patchouli as one of his 6 skin soothing oils in his presentation at the HSMG Soap Conference in Denver I attended.
+As such it is considered beneficial for eczema, dermatitis, wrinkles, and cracked and dry skin.